wesleyfongchong/website-content/post/lab/my-software-projects/index.md

 ---
 title: All the software projects I made in the past
-date: 2019-08-21T07:00:09+02:00
+date: 2019-07-29T07:00:09+02:00
 description: "A long list of the projects I made throughout the years"
 tags: lab
 ---

-I started programming when I was 15, and since I'm now 36, I have a long list of projects I built that looking back were complete failures, **but** all contributed to creating the 36 years old **solopreneur**.
+> Note: this list does not include projects made as a contractor for other companies or individuals.
+Just the projects I built for myself as a solo founder / indie hacker / maker

-In the meantime I graduated in Computer Engineering and worked for 10 years as a contractor and freelancer for several companies.
+I started programming when I was 15, and since I'm now 36, I have a long list of projects I built that eventually failed, **but** all contributed to creating the 36 years old **solopreneur** I'm now.

 The first time I met programming was with the Amiga that came included with the encyclopedia package 😄.
 There was something called RexxMast which you could open and you could type anything.
 The only thing was I didn't know what to type.
-There was no Internet at the time.
-Not as we know it.
+There was no Internet at the time to find tutorials.
+Not as we know it today.

 ![](rexx.png)

-In 1997, I became a huge Linux fan, when Linux was sold in 4-CD packs (you could not really download it from the Internet, as it would take an overnight telephone call, blocking the line).
+In 1997, I became a huge Linux fan, when Linux was sold in 4-CD packs.
+I could not really download it from the Internet from home, as I had a 33.6Kbps connection and it would take maybe 3 days to download them, blocking the telephone line which was the only way to contact someone - plus, sometimes the connection just broke in the middle of the download.
+Plus, the Internet contract had a limit on the hours I could use (good times!)

-I started making little websites, bought a huge JavaScript book covering Netscape 3.0 in 1997, which means that technically I'm a JS dev since 20 years (but that was a **very** different JS).
+I started making little websites, bought a huge JavaScript book covering Netscape 3.0 in 1997 in London when I was studying english abroad, which means that technically I'm a JS dev since 20 years (but that was a **very** different JS).

 I learned PHP 3 which at the time was really advanced, printing the entire reference manuals (a lot of wasted paper).
-I think I ended up with a 10cm self-printed book.
+I think I ended up with a 15cm self-printed book.

 Here is the first project I ever published: a website dedicated to Linux, in italian.
 I wanted to be a resource for the italian scene, which was very, very small at the time.
-The site launched on my ISP servers, which thanks to a friend (and "co-founder" of the project) that worked there.
-Domains and hosting used to cost a lot back then, but they were using Linux, they supported the project and we ended up with a nice subdomain: `linux.clavis.it`.
+The site launched on my ISP servers, which thanks to a friend (and co-founder of the project) that worked there.
+Today we'd probably call it a startup.
+Domains and hosting used to cost _a lot_ back then, but they were using Linux at that ISP, they supported the project and we ended up with a nice subdomain: `linux.clavis.it`.

 ![](linux.jpg)